moveit/moveit.ros.org/events/world-moveit-day-2017/index.markdown

 ### Video Conference and IRC

 Join the conversation on IRC with #moveit at irc.freenode.net.
+For those new to IRC try [this web client](https://webchat.freenode.net).

 Joint the video conference on [Appear.In](https://appear.in/world-moveit-day)